What Is CBD Oil? Our Ultimate Guide

 Although raw and refined pure hemp extract is available, the vast majority of CBD oil products contain additional ingredients such as vegetable oils or other essential oils.

 All the rules mentioned above apply here.
 Products produced in the U.S. are preferred.
-Products produced in Western Europe may also be of high quality, and product made elsewhere are quite often of lower quality.
+Products produced in Western Europe may also be of high quality, and products made elsewhere are quite often of lower quality.

 The ingredients used can also be telling when determining whether a company is trying to cut corners.
-Oils such as hemp seed oil, coconut oil and almond oil are generally healthy and of high quality.
+Oils such as hemp seed oil, coconut oil, and almond oil are generally healthy and of high quality.
 If a product contains ingredients that you can’t pronounce or that sound like chemicals, then the manufacturer is probably trying to cut corners.

 One exception to the can’t pronounce rule is an oil known as MCT oil.
 MCT stands for medium chain triglycerides.
 MCT oil is a natural product made from coconut oil.
 Coconut oil contains both medium- and long-chain triglycerides.
 Triglycerides, although sounding like a type of chemical, are simply the main constituent of human body fat.
 Without going into a biology lesson, let it suffice to say that MCTs are easier for the body to process than raw coconut oil.

 There are other exceptions to the rule.
-When in doubt just do an internet search on the ingredients in question and you’ll usually be able to determine fairly quickly whether or not a particular ingredient is safe and healthy.
+When in doubt, just do an internet search on the ingredients in question, and you’ll usually be able to determine fairly quickly whether or not a particular ingredient is safe and healthy.